comunica/Article-SSWS2020-AMF/content/introduction.md

 The effects and feasibility of each of these dimensions are evaluated and analyzed in detail.
 In summary, our work brings a deeper understanding of the appliance and benefits of AMF metadata for Linked Data interfaces, so that Linked Data publishers can expose their Linked Datasets in a more efficient manner through TPF interfaces.

-In the next section, we cover the related work pertaining to this article.
-After that, we introduce our research questions in [](#problem-statement).
-Next, we introduce our client-side algorithm in [](#solution).
-In [](#evaluation), we introduce our experimental setup and present our results.
-Finally, we draw conclusions in [](#conclusions).